MGT-200 / 2 crédits

 - Banks and banking regulation.
 Application: Global financial crisis 2008-09

-Principles of economics, demand and supply, competition; markets, monetary and fiscal policy, exchange rate.
+Principles of economics, demand and supply, competition; national accounts, business cycles, markets, monetary and fiscal policy, exchange rate.

 By the end of the course, the student must be able to: